-The Latin American region will continue to be a focus of climate diplomacy efforts as attention focuses on the 20th Conference of the Parties to the UNFCCC in 2014, which will be held in Peru.
+The Regional Dialogue Event aimed to identify specific regional risks and strategies to counter them.
+The Latin American region will continue to be a focus of climate diplomacy efforts as attention is drawn to the 20th Conference of the Parties to the UNFCCC in 2014, which will be held in Lima.
+Peru.